python-versioneer/python-versioneer/details.md

 `dirty` is most meaningful in from-vcs mode.
 In from-file mode, it records the dirty status of the tree from which the setup.py build/sdist command was run, and is not affected by subsequent changes to the generated tree.
 In from-keyword and from-parentdir mode, it will always be `False`.

-## How do I select a 'version-style'?
+## How do I select a version `style`?

-(note: styles are not yet implemented, and all strings use the `pep440` style)

 In from-vcs mode (inside a git checkout), Versioneer can get a lot of data about the state of the tree: the current tag (if any), the closest historical tag, the number of commits since that tag, the exact revision ID, and the 'dirty' state.
 These pieces are used by a renderer function to compute the `['version']` in the small dictionary that will be returned by `get_versions()`.

-The renderer function is controlled by a configuration value called `version-style`.
+The renderer function is controlled by a configuration value called `style`.
 You can use this to select the kind of version string you want to use.
 The available forms are:

 | key            | description |
 | ---            | ----------- |